sasi-amodio/IR-project/README.md

 ### Reinforcement Learning
-The agent learns via the trial-and-error method, improving its driving performance based on feedback (rewards) received after each action.
+The agent learns via trial and error, improving its driving performance based on feedback (rewards) received after each action.
 The goal is to maximize the cumulative reward over time.

 ### Algorithms Used:
 - **PPO (Proximal Policy Optimization)**: Used to train the agent by optimizing its policy based on actions that maximize rewards.